Milo Ventimiglia Says Drinking Will Cause Jack Issues: Could It Be How He Dies?

 — @ThisIsUs_Fans_ (@ThisIsUs_Fans_) March 7, 2017

 It really does appear that the viewers are getting closer to finding out what happened to Jack.
-As The Inquisitr shared already, Milo Ventimiglia revealed that they won’t be showing Jack’s death this season.
+As the Inquisitr shared already, Milo Ventimiglia revealed that they won’t be showing Jack’s death this season.
 It will be at least next season before you get to see what happens to him.
-The way that the show is done with flashbacks, though, that doesn’t mean that Milo’s character is going anywhere.
+The way that the show is done with flashbacks, though that doesn’t mean that Milo’s character is going anywhere.

 Here we go y'all #AskThisIsUs MV pic.twitter.com/gXCsD9bQpZ